 The Veterinary Studies Option prepares biology students for paraprofessional careers involving the health, well-being, or management of animals.
 It also prepares students for entry into various professional-level veterinary medicine and veterinary sciences post-graduate programs.
 Potential career outcomes vary widely and may include veterinary medicine, veterinary support, animal care and support in biomedical and diagnostic research setting, population management of animals, zookeeping careers, and positions with non-profit animal rescue/relocation/rehabilitation organizations.
 The Veterinary Studies Option can also meet the admission requirements of most Veterinary Schools.
 Students who plan to pursue Veterinary School should research the individual requirements of the programs to which they intend to apply.
 The Veterinary Studies Option requires the following:

+0 1 1

-Communications9-10 hours
+Communications 9-10 hours

-English 101 (or 101E/L), 1026 or 7
+English 101 (or 101E/L), 102

 Speech Communication 101

 Mathematics6 hours

 MATH 132 or higher

 Social Sciences

 POLI 101 or 103

 Social Science Elective

 Social Science Elective

-Humanities
+Humanities12 hours

 Literature

-History
+History 3

 Fine Art Appreciation

 Humanities Elective

 Biology

-BIOL 105/115 or 107 4
+BIOL 105/115 or 107

 BIOL 106 or 108

 Organismal Block: (201, 202, 209, 216, 311, 312, 315)

 Cellular Block: (301, 302, or 407)

 Ecology Block: (412)

 Genetics Block: (401 or 409)

+Biology Elective.
+4

 Biology Elective

-Biology Elective

 Senior Seminar (499)

 Statistics

 MATH 134 or BIOL 413

-Veterinary Studies Internship (BIOL 490) 1-3 hours
+Veterinary Studies Internship (BIOL 490)1-3 hours

 Chemistry Collateral

 Introductory Chemistry (111, 111L, 112 and 112L)

 Organic Chemistry (201)

 Physics

 General Physics (215 and 216)

 OR Technical Physics (200, 201, and 202)

 2nd Collateral or Minor

 Electives

-Total Hours Required for Graduation
+Total flours Required for Graduation120 nours

-Veterinary Studies students are required to complete the appropriate math requirement to take physics.
+\Veterinary Studies students are required to complete the appropriate math requirement to take physics.
 If they take MATH 134 as the statistics requirement, they will fulfill the second math for general education.
 If they take BIOL 413 for the statistics requirement, they will need to take a second mathematics course.